open-policy-agent/gatekeeper-library/website/docs/intro.md

 ### kustomize

-You can use [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) to install some or all of the templates alongside your own contraints.
+You can use [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) to install some or all of the templates alongside your own constraints.

 First, create a `kustomization.yaml` file: